 outs.
 Clock will stop on timeouts and foul shots.
 Also the last minute of the half and game clock will stop on whistle.
 No O.T. except in playoffs where there will be a two minute period and 1 timeout added

-3. All Leagues, any player giving a technical foul will have to sit a bit but will not play in his/her next game.
+3. All Leagues, any player giving a technical foul will have to sit the rest of that game and not play in his/her next game.
 If the player gets another technical foul the player will be